hirschmann/nbfc/README.md

 * [NuGet](https://docs.nuget.org/consume/command-line-reference)
 * [WiX Toolset v3.9](https://wix.codeplex.com/releases/view/610859)

-You should also add %windir%\Microsoft.NET\Framework and the folder whichh includes nuget.exe to your PATH.
+You should also add %windir%\Microsoft.NET\Framework and the folder which includes nuget.exe to your PATH.

 To build the solution, navigate to the cloned repo:<br/>
 `cd nbfc`<br/>